 |Interested in visiting?
 Campus is open for virtual Raider Day visits!
 Experience Northwestern through videos and 360-degree photos.
 Sign up for Zoom meetings with professors and coaches.|

-Join us for RED101 Days, which are for any senior who's applied and been accepted for next school year.
+Join us for RED101 Days, which are for any senior who's been accepted for next school year.
 Families are invited too.
 Come find out what life in Raider Nation will be like.

 - Nov.
 15-16

 Stay overnight on Sunday

 Students who've participated in RED101 say the chance to stay overnight was one of the best parts of the experience.
 They learned why current students love living here, and it helped them imagine themselves as Northwestern students.
 Sunday nights at Northwestern also include Praise & Worship in Christ Chapel, which you're invited to attend!

 |4 p.m.||Campus tours (optional, register in advance)|